BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: TEMPORARY**

-*Conjuring a brilliant white light, the caster illuminates the area around them, allowing the caster's allies to see as clear as day and dazzling their enemies with the sudden brightness.*

 This power targets the caster themselves.
 While this power is in effect, any shooting attacks directed at the caster, or a friendly model within 6" of them, will only hit on a To Hit roll of a 6.
 Additionally, an area within a 12" radius around the caster is illuminated as if it were daylight (perfect when you are fighting underground!).

 **Channelled** — The duration becomes Exhaustion.